 - It is more expensive compared to doing it independently.
 For us, the additional cost was more than worth it;

-- If you are used to doing everything at your own pace and schedule, traveling with a group can take some getting used to.
+- If you are used to doing everything at your own pace and schedule, traveling with a group can take some time getting used to.

-Hiking Salkantay trek individually
+Hiking Salkantay trek solo

 It is not uncommon to do the Salkantay trek individually, however, you don’t see a lot of other people doing it individually.
 Most of the people do it via a group tour.

 - The freedom to go wherever you want;

 - Often a lot cheaper than a tour.

 - You have to carry everything yourself, arrange your accommodation, determine your own route, arrange all your entrances.
 You have to arrange everything yourself;

 - You don’t have an experienced guide with you who can help you in case of an emergency;

 - It is always safer to walk in a group than alone;